Hussainajhar8/Hussainajhar8/README.md

  <details>
  <summary><h3>🗻 My DevOps Journey</h3></summary>
-   My journey as a DevOps Engineer began with a fascination for Cloud tech and Automation.
-I got curious about the Cloud after my first year of mechanical engineering at university, and that curiosity has been my compass ever since.
+   My journey into DevOps has been driven by a genuine fascination with cloud technology and a relentless pursuit of automation.
+It all began after a productive first year of my mechanical engineering studies at Queen Mary University, where I encountered the AWS re/Start program, an opportunity that would profoundly shape my career trajectory.

-During a summer break, I deepened my skills through the AWS re/Start program.
-There, I learned about Linux, Python, Networking, Databases, Security, CI/CD, and AWS.
-Alongside this, I explored Terraform and applied it to various projects.
+Enrolling in the program opened my eyes to the vast landscape of cloud computing and its transformative potential.
+From Linux and Python to networking, databases, security, and CI/CD pipelines, I immersed myself in a comprehensive curriculum that laid a solid foundation for my journey ahead.

+Inspired by the possibilities unleashed by the cloud, I made the pivotal decision to pivot away from traditional academia and focus my efforts on becoming a DevOps Engineer.
+Since then, I've committed myself to continuous learning and skills development, leveraging every opportunity to deepen my expertise and refine my craft.

-After the bootcamp, I focused on solutions architecture.
-I built a serverless reminder app using AWS tools and created a 3-tier system on AWS with Terraform, automating it using GitLab CI/CD.
-I also dove into Docker and Kubernetes, using them in different projects.
+One particularly enlightening project was the creation of a serverless reminder app using AWS tools and the development of a sophisticated 3-tier system on AWS with Terraform.
+These hands-on experiences not only honed my technical abilities but also instilled in me a deep appreciation for the principles of automation and infrastructure as code.

-Recently, I did a deep dive into Python building a stronger foundation in my programming skills.
-I also took on The Cloud Resume challenge, combining AWS, Terraform, CI/CD, and Python skills from the past year.
-This project showcased my progress and ability to blend different technologies.

-Looking ahead, I'm driven by my commitment to keep learning and evolving in the DevOps field.
-Each step forward excites me as I explore new technologies and their potential.
+The Cloud Resume Challenge served as a poignant reminder of the importance of efficiency and scalability in modern IT environments.
+As I endeavoured to deploy my portfolio website on AWS, I encountered familiar hurdles—tedious manual tasks that stifled productivity.
+Determined to overcome these obstacles, I embraced the ethos of DevOps, implementing CI/CD pipelines and Terraform to automate the deployment process.
+The result was a streamlined workflow that allowed for seamless updates and freed up valuable time for innovation.

+Looking ahead, my aspirations in the DevOps field are twofold.
+Professionally, I aim to become a respected leader within my tech community, sharing insights and fostering a culture of collaboration and growth.
+Additionally, I'm committed to pursuing industry-recognized certifications, such as Kubernetes Administrator, to further enhance my skill set and stay abreast of emerging trends.

+Beyond the realm of technology, I find fulfilment in pursuits such as martial arts and exploring the wonders of the natural world through documentaries and travelling.
+My thirst for knowledge knows no bounds, whether it's mastering a new language like Arabic or acquiring practical skills like car maintenance.

+As I continue on my DevOps journey, I remain steadfast in my dedication to personal and professional growth, embracing each challenge as an opportunity to learn and evolve.
+With a spirit of curiosity and a commitment to excellence, I look forward to the adventures that lie ahead.

  [linkedin]: https://www.linkedin.com/in/hussainajhar8